damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 3. Lead is assigned based on current account owner.
 4. If no current account owner, Emily handles.

-## Incoming lead flow
+## Inbound Lead Flow

-1. Lead comes into BDR team via one of the named Incoming Lead routes above.
+1. Lead comes into BDR team via one of the named Inbound Lead routes above.
 2. Lead is input into Marketo.
 3. Lead is assigned according to assignment rules.
 4. If region is EMEA, lead goes directly to EMEA BDR team.